 - Replace With: Specify the content that will replace the content that was defined in the Find field.

 The use of leading, trailing, or mid-string spaces are honored when performing a literal text find and replace action.
-Take, for example (the example uses quotation marks, the actual find and replace would not), the text on a page that will be searched:
+For example, searching for " d" would return the results " do" and " dog" but not "and".

 Find and Replace actions can be refined according to the options in the Scope panel.
 The Scope panel includes the following elements: